buildpacks/spec/buildpack.md

  `BP_*`          | User-specified variable for buildpack  | [x]    | [x]   |
  `BPL_*`		 | User-specified variable for profile.d  |        |       | [x]

-During the build process, buildpacks MAY write files to `<cache>/<layer>/env/` directories.
-These files MUST contain filesystem paths delimited by the operating-system-specific path separator.

-For each file written to `<cache>/<layer>/env/` by `/bin/build`, the lifecycle MUST modify an environment variable in subsequent executions of `/bin/build` such that

-- The name of an environment variable MUST be identical to the name of the file.
-- The value of the environment variable MUST be a concatenation of the file contents and the contents of other identically named files in other `<cache>/<layer>/env/` directories delimited by the operating-system-specific path separator.
-- Within the environment variable value, earlier buildpacks' file contents MUST proceed later buildpacks' file contents.
-- Within the environment variable value, file contents originating from the same buildpack MAY be sorted alphabetically by associated layer name.

-The lifecycle MUST place any user-provided environment variables into files in `<platform>/env/` with file names and contents matching the environment variable names and contents.
+The lifecycle MUST provide any user-provided environment variables as files in `<platform>/env/` with file names and contents matching the environment variable names and contents.

 The lifecycle MUST NOT set user-provided environment variables in the environment of `/bin/build` directly.

+### Provided by the Buildpacks

+During the build phase, buildpacks MAY write environment variable files to `<cache>/<layer>/env/` directories.

+For each file written to `<cache>/<layer>/env/` by `/bin/build`, the lifecycle MUST modify an environment variable in subsequent executions of `/bin/build`.
+The lifecycle MUST set the name of the environment variable to the name of the file up to the first period (`.`) if present.

+If the environment variable file name ends in `.append` or has no period-delimited suffix, then the value of the environment variable MUST be a concatenation of the file contents and the contents of other identically named files in other `<cache>/<layer>/env/` directories delimited by the OS path list separator.
+Within that environment variable value,
+- Earlier buildpacks' environment variable file contents MUST proceed later buildpacks' environment variable file contents.
+- Environment variable file contents originating from the same buildpack MUST be sorted alphabetically by associated layer name.

+If the environment variable file name ends in `.override`, then the value of the environment variable MUST be the file contents or the contents of another identically named file in another `<cache>/<layer>/env/` directory.
+For that environment variable value
+- Later buildpacks' environment variable file contents MUST override earlier buildpacks' environment variable file contents.
+- For environment variable file contents originating from the same buildpack, file contents that are later (when sorted alphabetically by associated layer name) override file contents that are earlier.

 ## Artifact Format